Kaila Charles

-Kaila Charles (born March 23, 1998) is an American professional basketball player for the Seattle Storm of the WNBA.
-She played college basketball for the University of Maryland, College Park.
-After a successful college career there, Charles was drafted by the Connecticut Sun with the 23rd overall pick in the 2020 WNBA draft.
+Kaila Charles (born March 23, 1998) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Reyer Venezia of the Lega Basket Femminile.
+She played college basketball for the Maryland Terrapins.
+She was drafted by the Connecticut Sun with the 23rd overall pick in the 2020 WNBA draft.
+She also previously played for the Atlanta Dream, Seattle Storm, and Dallas Wings in the WNBA.

 Early life

 High school

 Charles hails from Glenn Dale, Maryland.
 For her first three years of high school, she attended Eleanor Roosevelt High School in nearby Greenbelt, where her teams had a combined 72 and 5 record.
 While at Eleanor Roosevelt, Charles' teams won two Maryland Public Secondary Schools Athletic Association Class AAAA state championships (2014 and 2015).
 Charles also earned Washington Post All-Metro honors as a sophomore and junior.
 She transferred her senior year to Riverdale Baptist School in Upper Marlboro, and helped the team to a national championship game.
 She was a McDonalds and Women's Basketball Coaches Association All-American selection as a senior, and also received All-Metro Player of The Year honors from the Post.